Eric-peng111/Android_app_social/admin/Report.md

          Tokenize input into a collection of tokens

-      3.Use TopicCheck as parser in parser folder to parse tokens into pieces we need
+      3. Use TopicCheck as parser in parser folder to parse tokens into pieces we need

-2). registering checking
+2) Registering checking

-   * a.We create the rules of search function:
+   * a.
+We create the rules of search function:

       [int and letter][AT][LETTER][.][COM]

    * b.
 How it works:

-      1.From the rules, we get random email or password written from front-end as a input
+      1. From the rules, we get random email or password written from front-end as a input

-      2.From basic tokens:
+      2. From basic tokens:

          enum Type: